mrdcvlsc/bethela/README.md

 <br>

-for more information about using AES and other info about the program use the command below to show the help menu
+For more information about using AES and other info about the program use the command below to show the help menu

 ```
 bethela --help